 A Brief History

-WLE also recently launched SOLO Canada in partnership with SOLO (based out of Conway, NH, USA), providing professional Wilderness Medical Training courses (including standard First Aid and CPR courses under the Canadian Red Cross).
+WLE also briefly operated SOLO Canada in partnership with SOLO (based out of Conway, NH, USA), providing professional Wilderness Medical Training courses (including standard First Aid and CPR courses under the Canadian Red Cross).

 WLE’s ACHIEVE Programs has provided customized adventure- and wilderness-based educational, developmental, and therapeutic programs (i.e., training workshops, academic courses, wilderness expeditions, etc.) for male and female clients from the following organizations, among others:

 - Mohawk College

 - Ontario Association of Children’s Aid Societies (OACAS)

 - Jewish Family & Child (GTA)